Complete One-Loop MSSM Predictions for B --> lepton lepton' at the Tevatron and LHC: Conclusions

 \subsection{Acknowledgements}

-We would like to thank Frederic Teubert and Piotr Chankowski for useful discussions.
+We would like to thank Frederic Teubert and Piotr Chankowski for useful discussions, and Jennifer Girrbach for helpful comments on this manuscript.
 A.D. and J.R. are partially supported by the RTN European Programme, MRTN-CT-2006-035505 (HEPTOOLS, Tools and Precision Calculations for Physics Discoveries at Colliders).
 P.T. is supported by a Marshall Scholarship and a National Science Foundation Graduate Research Fellowship.
 J.R. was also supported in part by the Polish Ministry of Science and Higher Education Grant No~1~P03B~108~30 for the years 2006-2008 and by the EC 6th Framwework Programme MRTN-CT-2006-035863.
 J.R. and P.T. would like to thank the Theoretical Physics Division at the University of Ioannina for its generous hospitality.

 {Appendix~\Alph{section}} {\Alph{section}.\arabic{equation}}